-A Special Look into Every-Day Life
+5. A Special Look into Every-Day Life in Morocco

-They also have community bakers on each street or so who they bring their dough to each day and he bakes it in a wood-powered oven for everyone to pick up later.
+They also have community bakers spread out over every couple of streets who they bring their dough to each day and he bakes it in a wood-powered oven for everyone to pick up later.
 Not to mention, the fresh markets everyone shops at each day to collect what their family would need to eat (more on that later).

 Morocco is beautiful, but I quickly realized it is probably just the result of the beautiful souls wanting their surroundings to reflect how they feel about this wonderful place they call home.
 I realize our guide wouldn’t have shown us the bad parts of the city, if they do exist, but I felt what we saw was extremely genuine.

 Before leaving for Morocco, I was becoming really nervous about the food.
 What if we were one of those unlucky people who get really sick?
 What if they don’t have a vegetarian option for me?

-The bathroom was even fantastic!
-It was beautifully tiled and had a western-style toilet that seemed to shine as I smiled at it in relief.
+The bathroom was even fantastic in the local restaurant we went to!
+It was beautifully tiled and had a Western-style toilet that seemed to shine as I smiled at it in relief.
 No squat toilets for me on this trip!
-But the views were the biggest perk to this amazing lunch spot.
-What a stunning city!
+(I may have avoided all liquids up until this point to avoid it haha).

 The meal started with a yummy veggie soup, then Buddy had a delicious chicken tagine dish and I had vegetable couscous, which was enormous.
 I barely made a dent in it after eating more than I normally would.

 Afterward, we were treated to a crunchy, honey-drenched version of baklava and the famous mint tea everyone raves about.
 Then we climbed to the top of the building to check out the 360-degree views of the old city.

 I tried not to laugh as I could tell he was a little nervous about the entire thing, but he came up unscathed and looking more handsome and pleased with himself than ever.

-Walking through the Medina
+8. Walking Through the Walled Medina in Tangier

 Everything is brought in fresh each day and the entire city shops here – including the restaurants and hotels.
-They have every food imaginable (and some you don’t want to imagine).
+They have every food imaginable (and some you may not want to imagine).